-- (h) The City will support the expansion of trail connections in partnership with Meewasin. - (i) The City will develop and maintain a highly interconnected transportation network for all modes of transportation. - (j) Bridges, structures, interchanges and grade separations should have the necessary facilities for access by all modes of transportation. - (k) New communities will be designed with an appropriate mix of uses, interconnected street networks, and open space linkages that encourage walking, cycling, and transit use. - (I) The City will provide pedestrian facilities that promote safety and are convenient, comfortable, and aesthetically pleasing. - (m) Efficient, year-round maintenance should be a consideration in the street network and streetscape design, including consideration for the clearing and storage of snow.
+- (f) A citywide network of cycling facilities will be provided through a mix of facilities for people of All Ages and Abilities (AAA) as well as non-AAA facilities. - (g) The City will facilitate cycling and pedestrian movement throughout the city as part of a balanced transportation network as the city grows. - (h) The City will support the expansion of trail connections in partnership with Meewasin. - The City will develop and maintain a highly interconnected transportation network for all modes of transportation. - (j) Bridges, structures, interchanges, and grade separations should have the necessary facilities for access by all modes of transportation. - (k) New communities will be designed with an appropriate mix of uses, interconnected street networks, and open space linkages that encourage walking, cycling, and transit use. - The City will provide pedestrian facilities that promote safety and are convenient, comfortable, and aesthetically pleasing. - (m) Efficient, year-round maintenance should be a consideration in the street network and streetscape design, including consideration for the clearing and storage of snow.